cguttweb/nuxt-portfolio-blog/content/posts/css-media-queries.md

 description: responsive design
 image: null
 ---
 Media queries are used to modify your site or app depending on a devices types or specific characteristics e.g. width or screen resolution.
-They include the media type and the feature to be checked against.
+They include the media type and the feature(s) to be checked against.

 Possible media types are: